 10 Best Step Counters (Pedometers) Reviewed & Compared

-The best pedometers offer simplicity, accuracy, and are fun to use.
-Most watches today offer a step counter, however, they can be very expensive and complicated devices for those just looking for the basics.
+The best pedometers offer simplicity, accuracy, and are fun to use while keeping you accountable.
+Most watches today offer a step counter, however, they can be very expensive and complicated for those just looking for the basics.

 We eliminated some of that complication by organizing a list of the Top 10 Best Pedometers, which are easy to use and get the job done when it comes to counting how many steps you take in a day.
-Some do offer smarter features, but we kept it pretty elemental and found a great mix.
+Some do offer "smart" features, but our list features a mix depending on your step counting needs.

 We hope we help you find the perfect pedometer!

 In a Hurry?
 The test winner after 11 hrs of research

 Good memory (30 days)

 The most accurate pedometer on our list.
 A simple device that comes in either black or white, OneTweak has plenty of features to help you reach your goals and get moving.
 The tracker is accurate and provides all the functions you’d expect with a basic pedometer.
 In this case, basic is best.Read more

 OneTweak has a 3 button design, making it super user-friendly and it resets its count automatically every day at midnight so you don't have to.
 However, it still offers a more personalized style tracking than just a basic step counter.
 Entering just your weight, stride, and target steps, you can get 30 days' worth of distance feedback memory when you want to view longer activity data and trends.